- Program Code:6438

 - School:School of Communications, Media, Arts and Design

 The Publishing - Book, Magazine and Electronic program is one of the most prestigious programs of its kind in Canada.
-Through hands-on education, it prepares you for employment in a wide variety of areas in the publishing industry.
+Through hands-on education, it will prepare you for employment in a wide variety of areas in the publishing industry.

-Established in 1974, this unique and award-winning Publishing program has earned several accolades for academic excellence and for the career success of its graduates.
+Established in 1974, this unique and award-winning publishing graduate certificate program has earned several accolades for academic excellence and for the career success of its graduates.

-In this School of Communications, Media, Arts and Design program, you learn to:
+In this School of Communications, Media, Arts and Design program, you'll learn to:

-Your experience in the Publishing program is rounded out by an industry field placement at a book or magazine publisher in Toronto.
-During this time, you acquire critical working experience, industry knowledge and professional relationships as you initiate your new career.
+Your experience in the Publishing program will be rounded out by an industry field placement at a book or magazine publisher in Toronto.
+During this time, you'll acquire critical working experience, industry knowledge and professional relationships as you initiate your new career.

 A career in book, magazine or online publishing promises a world of innovation, stories and culture that integrates your creative, marketing and business skills.